lmmentel/chemtools/README.rst

 * gamessus: utility function for parsing input and log files from Gamess-US calculations, wrappers for running the code from python
 * molpro: parser for the output file
-* molecule: general purpose module intorducing moelcule class for handling molecules
+* molecule: general purpose module intorducing molecule class for handling molecules

 License
 -------
-ChemTools are release under GPLv3.0.
+ChemTools are released under GPLv3.0.

 Download and Installation
 =========================